Skip to main content

 Module description

-In this module we provide you with training in the key skills required for studying social and political science, while at the same time addressing some of the central social and political problems of the present.
-You will learn skills of critical reading, explore the main forms of reasoning and the handling of evidence in social and political science, and develop writing and presentational skills crucial to your further studies.
+In our Foundations of Social and Political Science short course we provide you with training in the key skills required for studying social and political science, while at the same time addressing some of today's central social and political problems.
+You will gain skills of critical reading, explore the main forms of reasoning and the handling of evidence in social and political science, and develop writing and presentational skills crucial to your further studies.

-Weekly topics are on important problems from across political and social science that relate to the broader content of the undergraduate programmes and subject areas in the School of Social Sciences - for example, the state and international politics, social and political identities and conflict, law and crime, and the material spaces of social and political engagement.
+Weekly topics are on important problems from across political and social science that relate to the broader content of undergraduate courses and subject areas in the School of Social Sciences, for example: the state and international politics; social and political identities; conflict, law and crime; and the material spaces of social and political engagement.

 Indicative syllabus